Bob-Playground/WWDC-Stuff/2017/413-App-Startup-Time-Past-Present-and-Future/Transcript-Edited.md

 So what do I mean by this?

+#### dyld 2 performs lazy symbol resolution

 So **dyld 2 performs what we call lazy symbol resolution**.

 So I said up front that dyld has to load all those symbols and that's something expensive that we want to cache.
 It's actually too expensive to run up front on existing applications.
 It would take too long.

-So instead, we use a mechanism we call **lazy symbol resolution**, where, by default, the function pointer in your binary for, let's say, **printf**, doesn't point to printf. **By default it points to a function in dyld that returns a function pointer to printf.** And so when we launch, you'll call printf, it goes into dyld, we return what we call the printf and call it on your behalf the first time and then on the second time you go straight to printf.
+So instead, we use a mechanism we call **lazy symbol resolution**, where, by default, the function pointer in your binary for, let's say, **printf**, doesn't point to printf. **By default it points to a function in dyld that returns a function pointer to printf.**

+And so when we launch, you'll call printf, it goes into dyld, we return what we call the printf and call it on your behalf the first time and then on the second time you go straight to printf.

+#### dyld 3 performs eager symbol resolution

 **But since we are caching and calculating all these symbols up front now, there's no additional cost at app launch time to find them all up front**, so we are going to do that.